MeetDomadia123/LIMS/README.md

 - **Frontend Developer**: UI, QR integration, React structure

 ---
+---
+# 🔮 Future Implementation

+The current version of LIMS provides a solid MVP foundation.
+Here’s how the platform can be scaled and enhanced in future iterations:

+---

+## 📦 1.
+Automatic Reordering via Supplier APIs
+- Integrate with external supplier APIs (e.g., Digi-Key, Mouser)
+- Trigger reordering when `quantity < critical_threshold`
+- Enable tracking of order status and expected delivery

+---

+## 📲 2.
+Progressive Web App (PWA) Mode
+- Make the frontend PWA-compatible for mobile usability
+- Allow lab technicians to scan QR codes using smartphones
+- Enable offline access to component logs and sync when online

+---

+## 📊 3.
+ML-Based Stock Forecasting
+- Analyze historical transaction logs to predict demand
+- Forecast usage per semester or academic cycle
+- Suggest restocking plans in advance

+---

+## 🧾 4.
+PDF Reports and Barcode Printing
+- Export monthly usage and stock reports as downloadable PDFs
+- Automatically generate and print barcode labels for bins

+---

+## 🔗 5.
+Project-Based Component Tracking
+- Assign transactions to projects or student teams
+- Enable component accountability and reporting
+- View component usage by project for analysis or billing

+---

+## 🔐 6.
+Role-Based Dashboard Views
+- Customize views based on roles:
+  - Admin: Full access
+  - Lab Assistant: Issue and return rights only
+  - Student: View-only or chatbot queries

+---

+## 🔔 7.
+Real-Time Notification System
+- Use WebSockets or FCM to push alerts
+- Notify about:
+  - Low stock levels
+  - Inactivity of components (not used for months)
+  - New transactions

+---

+## ☁️ 8.
+Cloud-Hosted Multi-Lab System
+- Support for multiple departments/labs
+- Lab-level data isolation
+- Admin panel for super-admins to manage all labs

+---

+These future enhancements will help LIMS grow into a truly intelligent and autonomous inventory ecosystem.
+---

 ## 📬 Contact
 Created by passionate engineers at DJSCE, submitted for **A-1 Launchpad 2025**.